Unice-SIL/easyappointments-ldap_user_provider/readme.md

 ## EASYAPPOINTMENTS LDAP USER PROVIDER

-This plugin allows you to fetch users data with your LDAP.
+This plugin allows you to fetch user in LDAP by username, verify if he is member of a LDAP group mapped with a Easyappointments role and create/update user in Easyappointments database.

 ### DISCLAIMER
 I developed and tested this plugin with easyappointments 1.2.1, I can't guarantee it will work with an other version.